 A (self-)critical research project of the Academy of Arts of the World, Cologne with symposia, artistic programme and a publication

 - Perverse Decolonization is an international research and discussion project addressing the current crisis of postcolonial studies and identity politics and its possible appropriations in new nationalisms emerging on a global scale.
-It proposes to look closely at how the decolonizing agenda we support is enlisted in reactionary projects, and what new forms of solidarity and com-mon action one might propose to resist these new dangers.
 The project convenes an international working group of researchers including artists, writers, curators, and theorists from different regions (East Asia, Middle East, Eastern Europe, Western Europe, US).
 Together, they explore the notion of “perverse decolonization”, in the sense of an emancipative process gone wrong, but also bent to fit the rage of new, transgressive appetites.

 - The project commenced with an initial research meeting and a panel discussion in autumn 2017 in Cologne and continues in a series of research symposia and public events throughout 2018 in the partner institutions, culminat-ing in a symposium in autumn 2018 in Cologne.

 Ekaterina Degot, David Riff

 Today at U–jazdowski